Galdieria partita: Habitat

 G. partita is an thermoacidophile that survives well in high temperature and high acidic environments.
-They are present in hot springs of the Yellowstone National Park in US, Kamchatka Peninsula in Russia Far East, and the Tatun Volcano Group area in Taiwan.
+They are present in hot springs of the Yellowstone National Park in US, Kamchatka Peninsula in Russia Far East, and the Tatun Volcanic Group area in Taiwan.
 The hot springs of the Yellowstone National Park has high acidity with a pH ranging from 2.5 to 3, and a temperature ranging from 28 to 90°C. The Kamchatka hot springs can have a pH as low as 1.5 and temperatures from 50 to 99°C.

 Structure and composition

-G. partita is unicellular with a rigid cell wall.
+G. partita is unicellular, and alter between diploid cells with a cell wall and haploid cells without a cell wall.
 It is spherical in shape and measures 2.5 to 8 μm in diameter.
 The Allen strain is slightly bigger under culture as it can grow to 10 to 11 μm in size.
 There is single mitochondrion with a crescent shape, and a single vacuole.
 It contains prominent nucleus and the rest of the cytoplasm is much occupied by a single chloroplast.
 The chloroplast is belt-shaped in young individuals and becomes four-lobed in mature cells.

 It is for the prominent presence of chloroplast that it was once argued to be member of the green algae and blue-green algae.
 It requires light to produce chlorophyll and phycocyanin, while green algae and blue-green algae do not.
 It was difficult to recognise as a red alga because of the presence of a purple pigment phycocyanin, as red algae are normally characterised by phycobilins (phycocyanobilin, phycoerythrobilin, phycourobilin and phycobiliviolin), pigments that give the distinctive red or orange colour.